ascholerChemeketa/cs160Reader/_sources/CSP/CSPNameNumbers/expression.rst

     single: modulo
     single: remainder

-There are also some symbols that may be used in ways that you don't expect.
+If you are doing integer division, you may also care about the remainder.
+When I divide do ``37/12`` to figure out the number of feet in 37 inches, I get 3.
+But maybe I also want to know that there is one inch left over.

 You may not be familiar with the **modulo** (remainder) operator ``%``.
 It returns the remainder when you divide the first number by the second.
-You probably did this long ago when you were learning long division.
 In the case of ``4 % 2``, ``2`` goes into ``4`` two times with a remainder of ``0``.
 The result of ``5 % 2`` would be ``1`` since ``2`` goes into ``5``, two times with a remainder of ``1``.